utecuy/edx-platform/docs/en_us/platform_api/source/profile_images/profile_images.rst

 Profile Images API
 ##################################################

-This page contains information on using the Profile Images API to complete the following actions.
+You can use the Profile Images API to complete the following actions.

-* `Upload a Profile Image`_
+* - :ref:`Upload a profile image <Upload a Profile Image>`.
-* `Remove Profile Images`_
+* - :ref:`Remove profile images <Remove Profile Images>`.

 .. _Upload a Profile Image: